chpladmin/chpl-api/PENDING_PENDING_RELEASE_NOTES.md

 * Add API throttling
 * Moved the Quartz scheduler to run in the Tomcat context
 * Each Quartz job writes to a separate log file
+* Add Open Surveillance Activities by ACB in the Statistics Report
+* Add Open Nonconformities by ACB in the Statistics Report

 ### Bugs Fixed
 * Extra test data/test procedure/test functionality/etc. no longer appears after attesting to a criteria with previously entered phantom data.